-Upon receipt of satisfactory water sample results, the Precautionary Boil Water Notice issued for residents between 3571 and 4043 Shore Lane is NO LONGER IN EFFECT.
+Upon receipt of satisfactory water sample results, the Precautionary Boil Water Notice issued on June 30, 2021 for the following residents is NO LONGER IN EFFECT

 What is a Precautionary Boil Water Notice?